strangebasisdevs/chaos_coordinator/README.md

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

-This is a static web project for the time being to get my strangebasis company brand out there and start to put my general vision and creative code out in front of the people.
+This is a static web project to get the strangebasis co brand out there and start to place my vision and creative code into the world.

 I welcome any contribution, but I will likely continue to make this specific for my needs as a game designer and content creator.